XinJingHao/Sparrow-V0/README.md

 ## Features

 - **[Vectorizable](https://www.gymlibrary.dev/content/vectorising/)** (Enable fast data collection; Single environment is also supported)
-- **[Domain Randomization](https://arxiv.org/pdf/1703.06907.pdf%60)** (control interval, control delay, maximum velocity, inertia, friction, magnitude of sensor noise and maps can be randomized while training)
+- **[Domain Randomization](https://arxiv.org/pdf/1703.06907.pdf%60)** (control interval, control delay, maximum velocity, inertia, friction, the magnitude of sensor noise and maps can be randomized while training)
 - **Lightweight** (Consume only 150~200 mb RAM or GPU memories per environment)
 - **Standard Gym API with both [Pytorch](https://pytorch.org/)/[Numpy](https://numpy.org/) data flow**
 - **GPU/CPU are both acceptable** (If you use Pytorch to build your RL model, you can run your RL model and Sparrow both on GPU.
 Then you don't need to transfer the transitions from CPU to GPU anymore.)